ScooloV/bbpedia/docs/dungeon_bowl/set-up.md

 *Instead, a number of identical chests are placed around the dungeon* that the *players will need to locate.
-One of these chests will include the all- important football; however, the others are fitted with a spectacular, though (usually) non-lethal, magical spell that will explode in the face of whoever* should *open it!*
+One of these chests will include the all- important football; however, the others are fited with a spectacular, though (usually) non-lethal, magical spell that will explode in the face of whoever* should *open it!*